boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 The new mechanisms and the semantics for synchronous imperative programming are fully implemented.
 The compiler generates clean C code.

-However, some of the sytactic elements are not yet translated.
+However, some of the syntactic elements are not yet translated.
 Also, a few of the above safety checks are still missing.
 Filling these gaps is a matter of effort and is done bit by bit.
 Furthermore, there is a longer roadmap to enrich the language itself.